knalam2/ardupilot/libraries/AP_Scripting/drivers/VSPeak_flow_meter.md

 will display in the corresponding `BATTERY_STATUS` MAVLink message:
  - The current fuel flow in cl/hr (centiliters per hour) in the `current_battery` field.
  - The current fuel already consumed in ml (milliliters) in the `current_consumed` field.

+You can use the parameter `VSPF_CFACT` to compensate for scaling errors in the sensor setup.
+1 is the default value.
+Set to <1 if the measurements are too high.